ARadRareness/assistant-coder/README.md

 * A basic code interpreter for problem solving.
 * Support for using the clipboard as input to the assistant.
 * Streamed text to speech playback using XTTS v2 or 'say' command for Mac systems.
+* Support for continuous voice input using faster-whisper.
 * Simple gradio client for basic chatbot uses.
 * PySide6 client for more advanced chatbot uses.